The Power Of A Mascot

 LUCRATIVE LICENSING OPPORTUNITIES

+Some mascots become valuable far beyond advertising.
 If a mascot becomes popular it opens the door for all sorts of profitable merchandise (clothing, toys, etc.) that can make you money while at the same time raising awareness of your product.
+The best mascots stop feeling like marketing and start feeling like part of pop culture.

 When A Mascot Makes Sense